im2geek4you/Robot-Profiler/README.md

 ## Usage

 Use File->Open Robot Output XML from menu and select the xml file from the Robot execution.
 The file will be analysed and a file with the extension .db and same name as the xml will be created to store information processed.
 You can later open this .db file instead of waiting for the xml to be processed again.
+Robot profiler also support drag & drop of any of these files.
 After this the data will be shown in a table containing all Keywords, Tests and Suited found, their count and average duration.
 You can sort, search and plot all executions of a selected
 Keyword (if it has more than one execution).